 The farm at The Light of Dog grows outdoor seasonal organic fruits and vegetables and year-round indoor vegetables.
-We include some of our produce in our Peak Power Dog Treats product.
+We include some of our produce in our Peak Power Dog Treats and Peak Power Raw Dog Food products.
 We follow organic growing practices.

 We do not sell our eggs but give away our eggs to clients and referring vets and businesses from time to time.
-Most of the eggs go into our dog food for our own dogs.
+Many of the eggs go into our Peak Power Raw Dog Food.

 Our chickens truly have the good life.
 They are housed indoors in a 10x7x8 protected area with space to move around in a secure 12x8x12 outdoor attachment.
 On some days, we let them free range around the property when we are outside working and the coyotes are not lurking.
 At night, we secure them in the coop and on especially cold days or nights, they are confined to the indoor area with a heat lamp.